augustinasn/path-reducer/README.md

     ```
     poetry shell
     ```

-6. Now you can use the path-reducer package in your local environment.
+6. Tests are included in the tests directory.
+You can run the tests using the following command:
+    ```
+    python test.py
+    ```

 ## License